zhuxindong/ninja/README.md

 - Platform-API
   - `/dashboard/*`

 - ChatGPT-To-API
   - `/to/v1/chat/completions`
   > About using `ChatGPT` to `API`, use `AceessToken` directly as `API Key`, interface path: `/to/v1/chat/completions`

+- Files-API
+  - `/files/*`
+  > Image and file upload and download API proxy, the API returned by the `/backend-api/files` interface has been converted to `/files/*`

 - Authorization
   - Login: `/auth/token`, form `option` optional parameter, default is `web` login, returns `AccessToken` and `Session`; parameter is `apple`/`platform`, returns `AccessToken` and `RefreshToken`
   - Refresh `RefreshToken`: `/auth/refresh_token`
   - Revoke `RefreshToken`: `/auth/revoke_token`
   - Refresh `Session`: `/api/auth/session`, send a cookie named `__Secure-next-auth.session-token` to call refresh `Session`, and return a new `AccessToken`

+  > `Web login`, a cookie named: `__Secure-next-auth.session-token` is returned by default.
+The client only needs to save this cookie.
+Calling `/api/auth/session` can also refresh `AccessToken`

   > About the method of obtaining `RefreshToken`, use the `ChatGPT App` login method of the `Apple` platform.
 The principle is to use the built-in MITM agent.
 When the `Apple device` is connected to the agent, you can log in to the `Apple platform` to obtain `RefreshToken`.
 It is only suitable for small quantities or personal use `(large quantities will seal the device, use with caution)`.
 For detailed usage, please see the startup parameter description.